Stvad/remark-text-decoration/README.md

 You may supply an optional options object to configure the plugin.
 These are the options currently supported.

 - `marker` - The token used to identify unerlined text.
 By default this is '__'.
 - `nodeType` - The name of the node to create.
-By default this is 'unerline'.
+By default this is 'underline'.
 - `tagType` - The name of the HTML tag to wrap the text in.
 The default is 'ins' however this may not always be appropriate.
 - `classNames` - An array of class names to use for the HTML tag.
 By default this is just 'underline'.
 Passing an empty array will disable this.